rinorpb/rinorpb.github.io/README.md

 # rinorpb.github.io
-A simple portfolio fr myself
+A simple portfolio for myself